vsham05/Detection-OCR-HandwritingModel/README.md

-# Detection-OCR-HandwritingModel
+# Detection-HTR-Model
-HOCR for 1bit
+HTR for 1bit